morgan4080/live_email_notification/README.md

 Users and Roles have a many-to-many relationship.
 One user can have many roles.
 One role can have many users.

-USER - USER_CONTACTS - CONTACTS
+USER - USERS_CONTACTS - CONTACTS

-One user can have multiple contacts (One-to-Many relationship between USERS and USER_CONTACTS) One contact can be attached to multiple users (One-to-Many relationship between CONTACTS and USER_CONTACTS)
+One user can have multiple contacts (One-to-Many relationship between USERS and USERS_CONTACTS) One contact can be attached to multiple users (One-to-Many relationship between CONTACTS and USERS_CONTACTS)

 Users and Contacts have a many-to-many relationship.
 One user can have many contacts.
 One contact can be associated with many users.